parthivrmenon/aws_saa/26_aws_security_and_encryption.md

 ## KMS - Multi-Region Keys
 - a set of identical keys in different AWS regions that can be used interchangeably - ie. encrypt in one region and decrypt in another.
 - multi-region keys have the same ID, key material, key rotation policy.
-- once created, each Multi-Region keys is managed independently.
+- once created, each Multi-Region keys is managed independently.(eg: Key Policies need to be managed independently)

 Use Cases:
 - a 'global' client side encryption key